Free worldwide shipping

 The Blacksmith is a mid style leather wallet, made popular by Japanese leather workers.
 It is made from natural vegetable tanned leather, which will stand the test of time and only get better with use.
 The style traditionally has six card slots, two hidden pockets, and a large bill compartment with room for receipts and cash in multiple currencies.
 The Blacksmith features one hidden pocket and a RiRi zippered pocket for storing change.
 At least eight hours of work goes into each and every Blacksmith wallet.
 All of the stitching is done by hand with waxed braided polyester Ritza Tiger thread, the best thread available for sewing leather.
 Tiger thread has a higher tensile strength than linen or animal sinew, which makes it perfect for hand stitching.
 It also does not change colour over time and is very resistant to oils and abrasion.
 I finish the wallet with solid antique brass hardware, an eyelet for attaching a wallet cord/chain, and a custom branded concho.

-The tan and chestnut colour options have covers made from English Bridle leather, a drum dyed leather which is hot stuffed, providing it with exceptional durability.
+The tan and chestnut colour options have covers made from English Bridle leather, a vegetable tanned leather which is drum dyed and hot stuffed with waxes and tallows, providing it with exceptional durability.
 I source my English Bridle leather from Wickett & Craig in the United States, one of the few remaining tanneries still producing vegetable tanned leather.
 The English Bridle leather I use is of such strength and quality that it is typically destined for high end equestrian gear, but also makes it perfect for small carry goods when skived down to a suitable thickness.
-English Bridle has a smooth matte finish, when compared with the glossy finish of the Traditional Harness leather I have used in some of my other products.
+English Bridle has a smooth matte finish with a firm temper, but breaks in easily with some use.
 You can learn more about different kinds of leather here.
-Harness leather and English Bridle differ from natural vegetable tanned leather because they have been dyed and treated after tanning, giving them their colour and their unique properties.
-Although, it must be said that all of the leather I use is of the same quality.
+English Bridle differs from natural vegetable tanned leather because it has been dyed and treated after tanning, giving it its colour, feel, and strength.
+Although, it must be said that all of the leather I use is of the same and utmost quality.

 Size: 15cm x 10cm x 2cm closed